-We provide an overview of the current ME/CFS infrastructure investment and the research studies that are taking place with financial support from the MEA Ramsay Research Fund.
+We provide an overview of the current M.E. infrastructure investment and the research studies that are taking place with financial support from the MEA Ramsay Research Fund.

-And, we provide position statements on longer-term initiatives like clinical trials of Rituximab, and the Post-Mortem Tissue Bank – including how you can donate tissue to M.E.
+And, we provide position statements on the proposed UK clinical trial of Rituximab and the Post-Mortem Tissue Bank – including how you can donate tissue to M.E.
 Research after death.

-The ME/CFS Biobank at the Royal Free Hospital in London
+The ME Biobank at the Royal Free Hospital in London

-The ME Association Ramsay Research Fund covers all the basic running costs of the ME/CFS Biobank.
+The ME Association Ramsay Research Fund covers all the basic running costs of the ME Biobank and Dr Charles Shepherd is Chair of the Biobank Steering Group.

 Current Research Studies